 QuickBooks Online records all your financial transactions in your chart of accounts.

-Separately, it tracks user sign ins and changes to settings as well as edits to customers and suppliers and employees.
+But it also records all account activity in the audit log such as user sign-ins, changes to QuickBooks settings, and edits to customers, suppliers, and employees.
 QuickBooks records the following in the audit log:

 - The date of any change to your books

 - The name of the user who made the change

 - The name of any customer or supplier related to the change

 - Any original transaction date and amount

 Events recorded in the audit log are available for two years.